open-mmlab/mmdetection3d/docs/en/user_guides/dataset_prepare.md

 **Tips**:

 - **Ready-made Annotations**.
 We have provided the annotation files generated offline [here](#summary-of-annotation-files).
-However, the original Waymo data still needs to be converted kitti-format by yourself.
+However, the original Waymo data still needs to be converted to kitti-format data by yourself.

 - **Waymo-mini**.
 If you just want to use a part of Waymo Dataset to verify some methods or debug quickly, you could use [Waymo-mini](https://download.openmmlab.com/mmdetection3d/data/waymo/waymo_mini_kitti_format.tar.gz) we provided.
 It only contains two segments in train split and one segment in val split from the original dataset.
 We have processed all the images, point clouds and annotations offline.
 What you should do is only downloading, and then unzipping the file to `data/waymo/`: